Corporate Innovation Online

-A total of 28 companies (listed below) were part of the original research conducted by Arthur D. Little Inc., at the time, the oldest management and technology consulting firm in the world, headquartered in Cambridge, Mass., U.S.A.
-The purpose of the research was to ascertain the management practices which contributed to these companies being able to sustain innovation over decades.
+A total of 28 companies (listed below) were part of the original research conducted by Arthur D. Little Inc. (ADL), at the time, the oldest management and technology consulting firm in the world, headquartered in Cambridge, Mass., U.S.A.
+The purpose of the research was to ascertain the policies and management practices which sustained innovation in corporations.

 Charles Schwab & Co., Inc., U.S.A.